-As more nations are acquiring and integrating unmanned systems across all vehicle domains (air, ground, sea, and subsea), the use of platform-specific command and control systems is raising issues around initial cost, physical space, logistical support, and interoperability.
+As more nations are acquiring and integrating uncrewed systems across all vehicle domains (air, ground, sea, and subsea), the use of platform-specific command and control systems is raising issues around initial cost, physical space, logistical support, and interoperability.

 SeeByte software development has been based on open, service-oriented architectures since the release of SeeTrack v3 in 2005.
 Our commercially controlled open architectures offer open interfaces for the underlying logical data model to provide a framework to build upon.
 We are involved in various international efforts, including NATO STANAG 4586, 4817, and SCI-288, in an effort to increase the level of interoperability across nations.